49nord/titanic-rs/README.md

 - it finds `'$'`,
 - reaches EOF
-- or an I/O error occurs.
+- an I/O error occurs.

 `'$'` signals the beginning of a new sentence.
 If the new sentence is of the type GGA, it will be parsed if possible.
 The parser iterates over